martin-t/rec-wars/README.md

 RecWars aims to have gameplay similar but not identical to RecWar - it would be impossible to replicate exactly without decompiling the binary (which doesn't even contain debug symbols), though if a fan of the original finds this project, I am not gonna stop them from trying.

 Additionally I suspect RecWar was balanced for playing against bots and might result in annoying strats when people start [playing to win](http://www.sirlin.net/articles/playing-to-win).
 E.g. with enough mines, the cow can be made completely inaccessible, especially to less maneuverable vehicles like the hovercraft.
-Experience from poorly designed games also shows large areas will be dominated by instant-hit weapons (in RecWar the railgun) and there might simply be no way to get across the map without getting hit.
+Experience from poorly designed games also shows large areas will be dominated by instant-hit weapons (in RecWar the railgun) and there might simply be no way to get across the map alive.
 I might make balance changes based on how the online gameplay evolves.

 Currently this is very much a work-in-progress: only some weapons work, the driving physics don't feel right, there are no collisions between vehicles, ..., you can't respawn, etc.